andrewMacmurray/realworld-hasura/frontend/README.md

-# Elm Setup
+# Realworld Frontend

-Frontend setup with Elm, Typescript, and Parcel
+UI for realworld app, built with Elm, Typescript + parcel

 # Get up and running